Delhi CM Arvind Kejriwal attacked with chilli powder; suspect arrested

 New Delhi, Nov 20: Delhi Chief Minister Arvind Kejriwal was on Tuesday attacked with chilli powder in Delhi Secretariat.
 The incident took place around 2 pm when the AAP convenor left his chamber to have lunch.

 According to the reports, the accused identified as Anil Kumar Hindustani has been taken into custody.
 During the incident, Kejriwal's spectacles got damaged.
 A sachet of chilli powder was also found outside Kejriwal's chamber in the Delhi Secretariat.

+Anil Kumar (pic 1) came to meet Delhi CM Arvind Kejriwal in the Secretariat to share his grievances.He handed a note to the CM & touched his feet, and chilli powder fell down from his hand (pic 2).Probe underway whether it was an attack or powder fell unintentionally:Delhi Police pic.twitter.com/IpoM73OtCh— ANI (@ANI) November 20, 2018

 The attacker also threatened to shoot the chief minister, sources said.
 "After attacking the chief minister, he shouted that he will kill him and that he has already announced the same in a Facebook post," they said.